This is a preview of the content in our French Food Decoder app. Get the app to:

 poire Williams

-The most commonly grown European pear, poire Williams can be red or green; many, like so many other pears, grow exceptionally well in Anjou.
+The most commonly grown European pear, poire Williams can be red or green; like so many other pears, they grow exceptionally well in Anjou.

 The pears were originally called bon chrétien or ‘Good Christian’ after St Francis de Paule was summoned by Louis XI on his deathbed in the hopes of a cure.
 The saint offered the king a pear tree seed from his native Calabria with instructions on how to plant it and care for it.
-They didn’t save the king but the pears were later planted by a later Louis in the gardens of Versailles.
+The pears didn’t save the king, but were later planted by a later Louis in the gardens of Versailles.

 In England they took the name of a gardener named Williams and in the USA they took the name of a certain Bartlett.